Governance of the Academy

 He has played a leading role in elucidating HIV interactions with macrophages, as reservoirs, and with dendritic cells as an initial target cell in the anogenital mucosa, over 30 years; recently focusing on viral immune-evasive mechanisms.
 His group has also made numerous key contributions to human HSV immunology and T-cell adjuvants, which has led to the development and trialing of novel HSV and Herpes Zoster vaccines by GlaxoSmithKline.
 The latter is now bussed in North America.
 In 2010, Tony was made an Officer in the Order of Australia (AO) for “service to medicine, particularly in the field of viral research and through the development and leadership of medical and biomedical research” and, in 2015, he was elected a fellow of the Australian Academy of Health and Medical Sciences (FAHMS).
 He is an Immediate Past President of The Association of Australian Medical Research Institutes (2017-18).

-CHAIR, QLD State Branch
+Chair, QLD State Branch

 Professor David Whiteman AM FAHMS